community-of-python/microbootstrap/README.md

 And now you can define behaviour of your instrument

-- `write_status` - writes status to console, indicating, is instrument bootstrapped.
+Attributes:

+- `instrument_name` - Will be displayed in your console during bootstrap.
+- `ready_condition` - Will be displayed in your console during bootstrap if instument is not ready.

+Methods:

 - `is_ready` - defines ready for bootstrapping state of instrument, based on it's config values.
+Required.
 - `teardown` - graceful shutdown for instrument during application shutdown.
+Not required.
 - `bootstrap` - main instrument's logic.
+Not required.

 When you have a carcass of instrument, you can adapt it for every framework existing.
 Let's adapt it for litestar for example